Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?: Main Results

+\end{itemize} \end{theorem} {We note that the second statement of the above theorem has been previously proven by~\cite{ding2021rank}.
+However, we include it here for completeness.

-\end{itemize} \end{theorem} Theorems~\ref{thm_no_benign_sym} and~\ref{thm_critical_sensing_sym} together show that the landscape of symmetric matrix sensing with $\ell_1$-loss and outlier noise (with $p<1/2$) undergoes two critical transitions: When $m\lesssim dr$, exact recovery is impossible due to the existing information theoretical barriers~\cite{candes2011tight}.
-When $dr\lesssim m\lesssim dk$, all true solutions emerge as critical points and have strictly negative quadratic curvature.
-We note that this is precisely the regime where the sub-gradient method empirically converges to one of the true solutions, strongly suggesting that at least a subset of the true solutions may be non-active strict saddle points.
-As soon as $m\gtrsim dk$, all true solutions coincide with the global minima.
+Combining \Cref{thm_no_benign_sym} with the first statement of \Cref{thm_critical_sensing_sym} leads to the following key corollary. \begin{corollary} Consider~\ref{BM-sensing-sym} with measurement matrices satisfying \Cref{asp_sensing}.
+Suppose that the noise satisfies \Cref{assumption::general-noise} with $p_0 = \Theta(1)$ and $p = \Theta(1)<1/2$.
+Additionally, suppose that $k\gtrsim r$ and $dr\lesssim m\lesssim dk$.
+Then, with probability at least $1-\exp(-\Omega(dk))-\exp(-\Omega(m))$, all true solutions are critical and strict saddle points. \end{corollary}} {The above results} show that the landscape of symmetric matrix sensing with $\ell_1$-loss and outlier noise (with $p<1/2$) undergoes two critical transitions: When $m\lesssim dr$, exact recovery is impossible due to the existing information theoretical barriers~\cite{candes2011tight}.
+When $dr\lesssim m\lesssim dk$, all true solutions emerge as {strict saddle points}.
+We note that this is precisely the regime where the sub-gradient method empirically converges to one of the true solutions~\cite{ma2023global}.
+As soon as $m\gtrsim dk$, all true solutions coincide with the global optima.

 \paragraph{Asymmetric matrix sensing.} Next, we consider the asymmetric matrix sensing with $\ell_1$-loss, formulated as~\ref{BM-sensing-asym}.
 A key distinction in the asymmetric setting lies in the existence of \textit{rank-imbalanced} solutions, i.e., true solutions $(\trueW_1, \trueW_2)\in \cW$ with $2r< \rank(\trueW_1)+\rank(\trueW_2)\leq 2k$.
 To illustrate this, consider the SVD of the true solution $\trueX = U^\star\Sigma^\star {V^{\star\top}}$ and suppose $k>r$.
 Indeed, the point $\fW^\star=(\trueW_1,\trueW_2)$ with $\trueW_1 = , \trueW_2 = ^{\top}$ is a true solution for any arbitrary $Z\in \bR^{d_2\times (k-r)}$.
 Moreover, $\rank(\trueW_1)+\rank(\trueW_2)=r+k>2r$, provided that $Z$ is chosen such that $\trueW_2$ is full row-rank.
 In contrast, any true solution $\trueW$ for the symmetric matrix recovery inevitably must satisfy $\rank(\trueW)=r$, and hence, is rank-balanced.
 As we will demonstrate later, the existence of rank-imbalanced solutions drastically changes the local landscape of asymmetric matrix recovery.